Aqua Teen Hunger Force season 5

 The fifth season of the animated television series, Aqua Teen Hunger Force originally aired in the United States on Cartoon Network's late night programming block, Adult Swim.
 Season five started on January 20, 2008, with "Robots Everywhere", and ended with "Bible Fruit" on March 23, 2008.
-Aqua Teen Hunger Force is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl Brutananadilewski in a suburban neighborhood in South New Jersey.
+Aqua Teen Hunger Force is about the surreal adventures and antics of three anthropomorphic fast food items: Master Shake, Frylock, and Meatwad, who live together as roommates and frequently interact with their human next-door neighbor, Carl in a suburban neighborhood in South New Jersey.
 In May 2015, this season became available on Hulu Plus.

 Although ten episodes were produced for season five, only nine episodes aired.
 An episode entitled "Boston" was scheduled to air as part of season five, but Adult Swim pulled it to avoid further controversy surrounding the 2007 Boston bomb scare.
 Episodes in season five were written and directed by Dave Willis and Matt Maiellaro.
 Almost every episode in this season features a special guest appearance, which continues a practice used in past seasons.

 Jonah Krakow of IGN has given episodes from this season a range of both positive and negative reviews.
 Krakow criticized the violent killing of kittens by Master Shake in "Reedickyoulus", saying it was "going too far".
 The season five finale, "Bible Fruit", lead to the creation of a short lived spin-off series called Soul Quest Overdrive, which later premiered on May 25, 2011, on Adult Swim.
 This season has been made available on DVD, and other forms of home media, including on demand streaming.